 Emperor Constantine was succeeded by his sons and then by his nephew, Julian, known as Julian the Apostate.
 Julian was the last emperor to worship the old pagan gods.
 Although he didn’t persecute the Christians he did all he could to ensure that schooling and important positions of state lead by persons who worshipped the old pagan creed, in particular that of the god Mithras.
 The Christians were ordered to restore the ancient temples which had since been left in ruin.
 Julian’s successor was a Christian however and Christianity remained the religion of Rome thereafter.

-Emperor Constantine heralded the victory for Christianity over Mithraism and this meant that Mithraic altars such as the one found under the church of San Clemente in Rome were destroyed by the Christians.
+Emperor Constantine heralded the victory for Christianity over Mithraism and this meant that Mithraic altars, such as the one which can be seen under the church of San Clemente in Rome, were destroyed by the Christians.
 If Mithraism had had the better at that time one may stretch the imagination a little and suggest that the culture of the western world of today may well have been Mitrhaic.

 The Mithraic cult is steeped in mystery.
 It is said to have originated from Persia and its doctrine was strongly influenced by astronomy/astrology.
 More recent studies suggest that it was based on the discovery of the precession of the equinoxes (due to the slow rotation of the earth’s axis) made by the astronomer Ptolemy around the first century BC.

 With the destruction of Mithraism the path was clear for the unbridled growth of the Christian cult.
 During the successive centuries more churches were founded.
 The evolution of churches in that period is an inexact science as many if not all of the churches which have been handed down to us have undergone extensive and repeated restructuring through the ages.
 There are however a number of interesting examples where a “newer” church has been built literally on top of the older and where the foundations often reveal the existence of a previous roman villa or dwelling.